Hope, life and who we were meant to be.

 Nothing to me could be sadder than to get to the later years in life, and look back at the life I almost led.

-In the book, Moneyball, by Michael Lewis, which became a movie, starring Brad Pitt, by the way, the true story of Billy Beane, former General Manager for the Oakland Athletics.
+In the book, Moneyball, by Michael Lewis, which became a movie, starring Brad Pitt, is the true story of Billy Beane, former General Manager for the Oakland Athletics.

 As Beane transitioned from ball player to major league executive, he discovered that most of the decisions in his life, had been made for him, and now he was looking at middle age.